Profitbase/Episode-Docs/articles/invision/docs/workflow/iterationsarchvers.md

----
-title: "Iterations, Archiving and Versioning"
+# Iterations, Archiving and Versioning
-metaKeys: "Iterations, archiving and versioning, "
-pageIndex: 3
----

 The execution of a Workflow is called an iteration, which has a start and an end.
 An iteration can be started from InVision Dev Studio, the Workflow Panel hosted in a Workbook, or from a (scheduled) Data Flow.
 The start and end activities can be of any type, but you would normally start and finish with Action Activities performing rollover and archiving respectively.